Rob McClure

-Rob McClure (born June 15, 1982) is an American actor and singer, best known for his work on the Broadway stage.
+Robert "Rob" McClure (born June 15, 1982) is an American actor and singer, best known for his work on the Broadway stage.

 McClure made his Broadway debut in 2002 as an understudy in I'm Not Rappaport.
 From 2006 to 2009, he went on to play several roles in Avenue Q, both on Broadway and on the show's national tour.
 In 2013, he won a Theatre World Award and earned a nomination for the Tony Award for Best Actor in a Musical for his lead performance in the title role of the musical Chaplin.
 His subsequent Broadway credits include originating principal roles in Honeymoon in Vegas (2015) and Beetlejuice (2019).
 He has also starred in Noises Off (2016) and Something Rotten!
 (2016–18).
 In 2021, McClure originated the lead role of Daniel Hillard in Mrs. Doubtfire, a performance for which he earned his second Tony nomination.

-He recently performed the lead role of Seymour Krelborn in an off-Broadway revival of Little Shop of Horrors.

 Education

 McClure graduated from New Milford High School in New Milford, New Jersey in 2000 and attended Montclair State University, but did not graduate.
 While a senior in high school, he won the Paper Mill Playhouse Rising Star Award for Outstanding Performance by an Actor in a Leading Role for his performance as Charley in New Milford High School's production of Where's Charley?, which included a scholarship to attend their Summer Musical Theatre Conservatory.
 He directed musicals at New Milford High School from 2003 to 2006 (including a show that he wrote, The Bagel Factory) while attending Montclair State University.